Introduction

 Process maps, like many forms of process documentation, are a point of reference that teams can quickly pull up before or during the execution of a process.

-It’s a straight-forward and concise document that aims to save you and your team time and confusion.
+It’s a straightforward, concise document that aims to save you and your team time and confusion.
 Spending hours creating and duplicating process maps defeats the purpose they want to serve.

 Organizations big and small use software to automate the more manual parts of document creation, like formatting content, generating templates, building workflows and more.

-Digitization efforts like this have accelerated company documentation processes by 55 percent.
+Digitization efforts like this have accelerated company documentation processes by 55 percent, according to a Forrester study.
 Here are a few tools you can use to create process maps quickly and at scale:

 Step 5: Get stakeholder feedback